dreamerlzl/forget-me-not/readme.md

 fmn rm <task_id>
 ```

-## daemon
+## daemon setup
 - for linux, you would need to deploy it via `systemd` or `initd`
-- for macOS, you would need to use launchd
+- for macOS, you would need to do the following
+    - for iterm2, change the alert settings via "Edit -> Marks and Annotations -> Alerts -> Alert on Next Mark"
+    - use `launchd` to deploy daemon so that it starts running on startup; see [this](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369/mac)
 - fmn-daemon uses udp for listening
   - configure the port to use via env var `REMINDER_DAEMON_ADDR` (localhost:8082 by default)